Mapping the Two-Component Atomic Fermi Gas to the Nuclear Shell-Model: Mapping the Fermi Gas to the Nuclear Shell Model

-In the tight harmonic trap, the quantum numbers are $n,l,m_l$.
+In a tight harmonic trap (small trapping length, $b=\sqrt{\tfrac{\hbar}{m\omega}}$), the quantum numbers of single-particle levels are given by $n,l,m_l$.
 The two internal hyperfine states can now be mapped onto the spin of a single species of nucleon $m_s=\pm 1/2$.
-Thus, a single-particle state is uniquely given by $a=(n_a l_a m_{l_a} m_{s_a})$.
-Any two-body state constructed from these states will have external and internal parts that combine to determine the overall symmetry.
-Since we use a zero-range interaction, the spatial part must be symmetric under particle exchange to give a non-zero contribution.
-Therefore the internal (pseudospin) state must be antisymmetric, which in the spin $1/2$ language is the spin-singlet state.
+Thus, any single-particle state is uniquely described by $a=(n_a l_a m_{l_a} m_{s_a})$.
+Any two-body state constructed from these states will have an external and an internal part that combine to determine the overall symmetry.
+We use a zero-range interaction and the spatial part must thus be non-zero at the origin to give a contribution.
+This is only possible with a relative wave function that is symmetric under particle exchange.
+Since the particles are fermions, the internal (hyperfine, or pseudospin) state must be antisymmetric, or in the spin $1/2$ language, a spin-singlet state.
 This completes our mapping of the two-component fermi system in a trap onto the nuclear shell model with one species of nucleon (proton or neutron).
-The nuclear mean-field is simply replaced by the harmonic oscillator and the internal spin states of the nucleon are now hyperfine states for the atoms.
+The nuclear mean-field is replaced by the harmonic oscillator and the internal spin states of the nucleon now correspond to the hyperfine states for the atoms.

+In general, the three-dimensional zero-range interaction is ill-defined unless properly regularized.
+As it has been shown by Busch {\it et al.} \cite{busch98}, the case of two fermions with different internal states in a harmonic potential interacting via a zero-range interaction cannot only be properly regularized, but in fact has a tractable solution.
+This solution has been subsequently studied and confirmed by atomic physics experiments \cite{stoferle06}.
+In relation to shell-model applications, the issue is always that a finite model space is used.
+However, having access to the exact solution in the full space of Busch {\it et al.} is an excellent starting point for doing many-body problems in both nuclear and atomic physics \cite{haxton02}.
+In the case of the SMMC method that we are concerned with here, the question of regularization was discussed in detail in Ref.~\cite{zinner2008}.

+Below we will be using strengths $g=-V_0/(\hbar\omega b^3)=10$ and $g=20$.
+The strength can also be given in terms of the two-body scattering length, $a$.
+For $g=10$ we have $a/b=-1.0$ and for $g=20$ we have $a/b=11$.
+Comparing to the standard usage in BCS-BEC crossover studies \cite{bloch2008,giorgini2008} the first value $a/b=-1.0$ is on the (deep) BCS side, while the $a/b=11$ value is on the BEC side but close to the resonance ($a\to\infty$) and thus close to the unitarity limit.